-Carpal tunnel syndrome is a disorder that affects the hand and wrist.
-It occurs when the median nerve which runs through the wrist is compressed, causing such symptoms as changes in sensation, pain, and restricted use of the hand.
+Carpal tunnel syndrome is a disorder of the hand and wrist.
+It occurs when a nerve that runs through the wrist is squeezed or compressed, causing symptoms such as numbness, tingling, pain, and weakness of the hand.

 Signs and symptoms

-The onset of CTS symptoms is usually gradual and can involve either one or both hands.
+The onset of carpal tunnel syndrome symptoms is usually gradual and can involve either one or both hands.
 The most common symptoms are numbness and tingling of the hand and fingers.
 Other symptoms may include:

 - Burning, prickly, pin-like sensations in the hand and fingers